Introduction. How complicated is early termination of a fixed-term lease?

 - Breach of contract terms – If one party violates the terms of the contract, in some cases the other party may demand its termination.
 However, this is again a risky activity and requires high precision.
 It's easy to lose such a case later.
 Many of such provisions have no legal force.

-- Special circumstances – Courts may order early termination of the contract in special circumstances, as stipulated in the Civil Code – but courts very rarely agree to this.
-Therefore, we go to court only if necessary, usually choosing an amicable option or finding provisions that are a bit deeper in the lease agreements.
+- Special circumstances Courts can order the earlier termination of a lease under special circumstances, as stipulated by the Civil Code – however, courts very rarely agree to this.
+Therefore, we only go to court if it is necessary, usually opting for an amicable resolution or finding provisions that are somewhat more deeply embedded in the rental agreements.

 6. What is the penalty for breaking a fixed-term lease agreement?